liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 ### Conversation and system design

-We attempt to model these two strategies that speakers in real-world conversation use to disambiguate Chinese characters in personal names.
+We model two strategies that speakers in real-world conversation use to disambiguate Chinese characters in personal names.
 Our bot is built around a range of Chinese character databases linked to a voice interface in form of a decision tree with a depth of 2 to 12 question-response pairs.
 The tree mainly consists of routines that select and confirm candidate characters, as well as several repair and fallback repair loops.